What does an Addiction Counselor in Montana do? What is Their Job Role?

 - 120 related hours in classes of your choice

-1000 hours (approximately six months full-time employment) clinical supervised experience.
-You will need experience in 11 skill areas with specific hours worked in each area as follows:
+1000 contact hours of supervised (approximately six months full-time employment) clinical experience.
+You will need experience in 11 skill areas with specific contact hours of supervised experience worked in each area as follows:

 - Assessment and patient placement - 100 hours

 - Ethical and professional responsibility - 10 hours

 - Group counseling - 100 hours

 - Treatment planning - 50 hours

 Although you can enter the field with an associate's degree it must be specific.
 Here are the criteria for degrees: